 - K-12 LICENSE

-Teacher candidates qualifying for the license (K-12) in art or music must have field experiences at the elementary, middle school and secondary levels.
-K-12 art, music and foreign language candidates may teach at the elementary, middle or high school level.
+Teacher candidates qualifying for the license (K-12) in art, music or physical education must have field experiences at the elementary, middle school and secondary levels.
+K-12 art, music, foreign language and physical education candidates may teach at the elementary, middle or high school level.
 K-12 candidates must fulfill the General Education and Professional Education Requirements listed in Secondary Education curriculum.